sigedu-org/website/_pages/bea/bea18.md

 ### Invited Talks

-The workshop will have **two keynote presentations** and **one ambassador paper presentation** from [EDM 2022](https://edm2022.webspace.durham.ac.uk) (15th iteration of the Educational Data Mining Conference Series), a member society of the [IAALDE](https://alliancelss.com) (International Alliance to Advance Learning in the Digital Era).
+The workshop will have **two keynote presentations** and **one ambassador paper presentation** from [EDM 2022](https://educationaldatamining.org/edm2022/) (The 15th International Conference on Educational Data Mining), a member society of the [IAALDE](https://alliancelss.com) (International Alliance to Advance Learning in the Digital Era).

 ---